vistec-AI/Sommai-Legal-Assistant/README.md

 #### LLM (Large Language Models)
 Contains subdirectories for different LLM models used in the project.
-- `meta-llama-3`, `meta-llama-3-1`, `scb-typhoon-1-5`, `sea-lion-2-1`: Each subdirectory contains deployment, service, and kustomization files to manage specific LLM deployments.
+- `wangchanx`, `meta-llama-3`, `meta-llama-3-1`, `scb-typhoon-1-5`, `sea-lion-2-1`: Each subdirectory contains deployment, service, and kustomization files to manage specific LLM deployments.

 #### RAG (Retrieval Augmented Generation)
 Manages the RAG service, which is responsible for integrating retrieval capabilities with generative models.